-The research in our group aims to advance experimental and theoretical mastery of light-matter interaction at the nanometer scale.
+The research in the nano-optics division aims to advance experimental and theoretical mastery of light-matter interaction at the nanometer scale.
 To do this, we combine concepts from quantum optics, laser spectroscopy, cryogenics, optical imaging, scanning probe technology and nanofluidics.
-Some of the current areas of research are
+The current two main areas of research are:

 We have more than two decades of experience in the investigation of fundamental optical processes at the single photon and single emitter level.
 For example, we pioneered the demonstration of efficient coupling between light and a single quantum emitter without a need for cavities or antennas.
 We also demonstrated one of the very first and most quantitative cases of radiative enhancement by a plasmonic nanoantenna.
 Most of our work concerns solid-state samples and single organic molecules, but our findings are often generalizable to other systems such as atoms, ions, quantum dots, or color centers.
 The next generation of nano-quantum-optics research in our group will focus on the realization and investigation of a controlled number of interacting quantum emitters, photons and phonons.